opennms-forge/opennms-mirror/README.md

 # opennms-mirror
-Scripts to run a mirror for OpenNMS packages for debian and ubuntu
+Scripts to run a mirror for OpenNMS packages for Debian/Ubuntu and CentOS/RHEL.